 Mental Health Crisis Resources

 September is national suicide prevention awareness month and October is national domestic violence awareness month.
-In 2019 I connected with the crisis line director at Suicide Prevention and Crisis Services of Yolo County (SPYC) to ask about some common questions about suicide that come up in therapy.
+In a previous article I connected with the crisis line director at Suicide Prevention and Crisis Services of Yolo County (SPYC) to ask about some common questions about suicide that come up in therapy.

 There are A LOT of good resources like SPYC in our area, but it can be hard to find all of them unless you know their names.
 The following is a list of crisis resources available in the greater Sacramento area.